 - Later, you’ll see a dialog box namely Convert Table To Text where you have to choose any delimiter (e.g. Commas).
 And, press OK.

 - Then, you’ll get the following output and you need to save this output as a .txt file.
-For doing this, go to File > Save As.
+To do this, go to File > Save As.

 - Now, specify the format as Plain Text and click over the Save button.